Beechworth Victoria

 The Shamrock Hotel Credit: L By Sheba_Also 43,000 photos – CC BY-SA 2.0

 From the imposing Town Hall building in the centre of the CBD to the smaller shop fronts with lattice covered awnings, the variety in the architecture alone is worth the two hour trip from Melbourne.
-Ballerat is one of the most historic small towns in Victoria and its so easy to get here.
+Bendigo is one of the most historic small towns in Victoria and its so easy to get here.

 If the town’s history interests you, then the Central Deborah Gold Mine is a great place to start your visit.
 Tours run regularly each day and take you to depths of 61, 85 and 228 metres below the surface.